 I have never taken film B&W, even though I love it, but the classical method was too time-consuming for me.
 Now I do digital B&W (and more and more digital IR B&W) and with the new printers and papers…is very very close to the classical way and…maybe better.

 So, after many film bodies, and a few film scanners, printers, PCs, and digital cameras, here I am with a web site: I hope you will enjoy the photos published here.

-If you'd like to get in touch with me or if you are interested in buying a print please click here.
+If you'd like to get in touch with me or for informations please click here.